Simone3/SoftwareReleasesHelper/README.md

 Simple local web GUI that allows to automate some actions for software releases.

-Actions include Git merges, Jenkins builds and Operating System commands.
+Actions include Git merges, Git pull all folders, Jenkins builds and Operating System commands.

 ### Install and run